-- 95% CL Std Dev – These are the lower and upper bound of the confidence interval for standard deviation.
+- 95% CL Std Dev – These are the lower and upper bounds of the confidence interval for standard deviation.

-- DF – The degrees of freedom is the number of observations minus 1.
+- DF – The degree of freedom is the number of observations minus 1.

 - Since that the standard error of the mean measure the variability of the sample mean, the smaller the standard error of the mean, the more likely that our sample mean is close to the true population mean.

 - Pr > |t| – The p-value is the two-tailed probability computed using the t distribution.
 It is the probability of observing a greater absolute value of t under the null hypothesis.
 For a one-tailed test, half this probability.

 - If the p-value is less than the pre-specified alpha level of 0.05 we will conclude that the mean is statistically significantly different from zero.
 In this example, the p-value for length is greater than 0.5.
 So we conclude that the mean for length is not significantly different from 4 cm.